-‘RHONY’s Bethenny Frankel Explains How She’s Coping With Boyfriend Dennis Shields’ Overdose Death [Photo]
+‘RHONY’s Bethenny Frankel Explains How She’s Coping With Boyfriend Dennis Shields’ Overdose Death

 Shields and Jill were still married at the time he died.

-After Dennis Shields’ death earlier this month, rumors began swirling regarding a potential engagement between Shields and Bethenny Frankel and around the same time, an insider spoke of Frankel’s heartache.
+After Dennis Shields’ death earlier this month, rumors began swirling regarding a potential engagement between Shields and Bethenny Frankel, and around the same time, an insider spoke of Frankel’s heartache.

 “She lost her best friend, her partner, her business partner.
 He’s family.
 His family is her family.
 They’ve known each other over 30 years,” the source explained to Us Weekly.
 “She is living her life because there is nothing else to do.
 You have to go on.
-Everyone experiences loss and the only think you can do is pick yourself up and go on.”
+Everyone experiences loss and the only thing you can do is pick yourself up and go on.”

-In addition to coping with the death of Shields by spending time with her daughter, Frankel has also been seen in The Hamptons with friends.
+In addition to coping with the death of Shields by spending time with her daughter, Frankel has also been seen in the Hamptons with friends.

 To see more of Bethenny Frankel and her co-stars, don’t miss The Real Housewives of New York City on Wednesday nights at 8 p.m. on Bravo TV.